Workday (NASDAQ:WDAY) Price Target Cut to $174.00 by Analysts at Stifel Nicolaus

-Workday (NASDAQ:WDAY) had its price target lowered by stock analysts at Stifel Nicolaus from $180.00 to $174.00 in a research note issued to investors on Friday, BenzingaRatingsTable reports.
-The firm presently has a “hold” rating on the software maker’s stock.
-Stifel Nicolaus’ target price points to a potential upside of 2.64% from the stock’s previous close.
+Workday (NASDAQ:WDAY) had its price objective decreased by Stifel Nicolaus from $180.00 to $174.00 in a research report released on Friday morning, BenzingaRatingsTable reports.
+Stifel Nicolaus currently has a hold rating on the software maker’s stock.

-Several other equities analysts also recently weighed in on the company.
-Robert W. Baird decreased their target price on Workday from $210.00 to $200.00 and set an “outperform” rating on the stock in a research report on Friday.
-Compass Point cut Workday from a “buy” rating to a “neutral” rating and set a $199.00 price target for the company. in a research report on Wednesday, December 4th.
-BMO Capital Markets reissued a “market perform” rating and issued a $215.00 price objective on shares of Workday in a research note on Friday, February 21st.
-Bank of America restated a “buy” rating and issued a $260.00 price objective on shares of Workday in a report on Wednesday, February 19th.
-Finally, Barclays set a $175.00 target price on shares of Workday and gave the stock a “hold” rating in a research note on Friday, November 1st.
-Four equities research analysts have rated the stock with a sell rating, twelve have given a hold rating, seventeen have assigned a buy rating and two have assigned a strong buy rating to the stock.
-The company has a consensus rating of “Hold” and an average price target of $208.90.
+Other equities research analysts also recently issued reports about the company.
+Canaccord Genuity increased their price target on Workday from $200.00 to $215.00 and gave the stock a buy rating in a report on Friday.
+Barclays set a $175.00 price target on Workday and gave the stock a hold rating in a report on Friday, November 1st.
+BMO Capital Markets reiterated a market perform rating and issued a $215.00 price target on shares of Workday in a report on Friday, February 21st.
+Royal Bank of Canada reiterated an outperform rating and issued a $230.00 price target on shares of Workday in a report on Friday, February 14th.
+Finally, William Blair reiterated an outperform rating on shares of Workday in a report on Tuesday, December 10th.
+Four investment analysts have rated the stock with a sell rating, twelve have issued a hold rating, seventeen have given a buy rating and two have given a strong buy rating to the company.
+The company presently has a consensus rating of Hold and a consensus price target of $208.90.

-Workday (NASDAQ:WDAY) last posted its quarterly earnings data on Thursday, February 27th.
-The software maker reported $0.50 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.40 by $0.10.
-Workday had a negative return on equity of 11.63% and a negative net margin of 13.29%.
-The company had revenue of $976.30 million for the quarter, compared to analysts’ expectations of $965.06 million.
-During the same period in the previous year, the firm posted $0.41 EPS.
-Workday’s revenue was up 23.8% compared to the same quarter last year.
-Research analysts anticipate that Workday will post -1.12 earnings per share for the current fiscal year.
+Workday (NASDAQ:WDAY) last issued its quarterly earnings results on Thursday, February 27th.
+The software maker reported $0.50 earnings per share for the quarter, topping the consensus estimate of $0.40 by $0.10.
+Workday had a negative return on equity of 13.36% and a negative net margin of 13.25%.
+The firm had revenue of $976.30 million for the quarter, compared to the consensus estimate of $965.06 million.
+During the same period in the prior year, the business posted $0.41 earnings per share.
+The company’s revenue for the quarter was up 23.8% on a year-over-year basis.
+As a group, analysts expect that Workday will post -1.17 earnings per share for the current fiscal year.

 Workday, Inc provides enterprise cloud applications worldwide.
 Its applications help its customers to manage critical business functions and optimize their financial and human capital resources.
 The company offers Workday Financial Management application that provides functions of general ledger, accounting, accounts payable and receivable, cash and asset management, revenue management, and grants management, as well as project and resource management, time and expense tracking, project billing, revenue recognition, financial reporting, and analytics.